freeflowuniverse/herolib/lib/servers/mail/imap/README.md

 v run example.v
 ```

-The server will start listening on port 143 (default IMAP port) and initialize with an example INBOX containing two messages.
+The server will start listening on port 143 (default IMAP port).

 ## Testing with an IMAP Client